jcolag/entropy-arbitrage/2026-04-02-captive-pursuit.md

 This entire exchange seems to imply that the Federation allows people to sign away their autonomy to an employer, and that most people somehow don't know about it.
 That, or they don't have laws against (textbook) sexual harassment.
 Either way, the phrasing seems to insist on one or the other:  Quark *won't* hold her to the contract, not that, on a site administered by the Federation and/or Starfleet, he "can't."

-Oh, and if Sarda looks familiar, [Kelly Curtis](https://en.wikipedia.org/wiki/Kelly_Curtis) plays her, as in Jamie Lee Curtis's sister, and the daughter of Tony Curtis and Janet Leigh.
+Oh, and if Sarda looks familiar, {% wiki Kelly_Curtis|Kelly Curtis|en %} plays her, as in Jamie Lee Curtis's sister, and the daughter of Tony Curtis and Janet Leigh.
 She already had a minor film career at this point, but would soon hit the main cast of **The Sentinel** for a season, among other appearances, and has shifted behind the scenes.

  > **SISKO**: Welcome to the Alpha Quadrant.
 I'm Commander Benjamin Sisko of the United Federation of Planets.
  >